$15 intro class

 He graduated with honors both with a B.A in Performing Arts from the LEAP Program at St. Mary’s College as well as with a Master of Fine Arts Degree in Performance in Film, Theatre and Television from California State University.
-Additionally, he is proud member of SAG-AFTRA and AGMA performers' unions.
+He is also a proud member of the SAG-AFTRA and AGMA performers' unions.
 In addition to receiving the Colombian State Department Honor in Excellence, other careers highlights include being a recipient of the Sono Osato award scholarship from The Actor's Fund, a Hollywood Foreign Press Association Fellowship, a Dance Pedagogy Certificate from The National Ballet of Cuba, and a featured article in Pointe Magazine.

 Lastly, Jekyns enjoys being invited to teach at several dance schools nationwide, and has been faculty California State University, Orange Coast Community College and California School of the Arts.

 Associate artistic director

 Laura has been a professional in the ballet industry for over 15 years.
 A California native, she began her training in Santa Barbara at GVSB.
 When her family moved to the Inland Empire Laura began studying at Inland Pacific Ballet.
 Along with the faculty at IPB, she was privileged to work with well-known choreographers and teachers such as, Stanley Holden, Janek Schergan, Glenn Edgerton, Lawrence Blake, Arturo Fernandez, Charlotte Richards, and Maria Vegh.
 Laura spent her summers at intensive training programs under a scholarship program at San Francisco Conservatory of Dance.
 She performed classic contemporary works by Jiri Kylian as well as world premieres created by Robert Moses.
 She studied the summer of 2006 at Maple Conservatory with former ABT soloist Charles Maple, at the helm.
 Beginning at a young age, Laura performed such works as Serenade, Theme and Variations, Stars and Stripes, The Nutcracker, Coppelia, Giselle, Swan Lake, as well as many new works designed and created specifically for Inland Pacific Ballet.
 These included, The Little Mermaid, Cinderella and Dracula.